 Sealed backup chains are backup points don’t require transformation.
 For Backup Copy Jobs it will be the GFS full backups that have been created.
 Not the ‘simple retention policy’ chain.

 For regular backup jobs, Veeam considers the following as sealed.

-Sealing a backup chain isn’t performed by some special process or operation though, it’s just the term to refer to a backup file which no longer needs to be modified.
-For example, with the default backup job settings, all created backup files are “sealed” right out of the gate.
+Remember that sealing a backup chain isn’t performed by some special process or operation though, it’s just the term to refer to a backup file which no longer needs to be modified.

 What isn’t Cloud Tier?